Soil washout can result in empty space beneath your concrete slab, unable to support it. This can lead to cracks and sinking over time.

 If part of the concrete slab is supported by soils and other sections are not, the unsupported pieces may crack away from the other section and result in uneven concrete.

-Arizona Foundation Solutions can further explain the condition of your concrete slab in Phoenix, Mesa, Glendale, or any area nearby, during a free estimate.
+Arizona Foundation Solutions can further explain the condition of your concrete slab in Phoenix, Tucson, Glendale, or any area nearby, during a free estimate.
 Call us today to schedule a quote in your area.

 Different types of soil have different load-bearing capacities.
 When a soil's load-bearing capacity is exceeded, the soil will compact and settle.